 And some people argue, it’s not the students’ faults for rising COVID-19 numbers.
 It’s that administrators haven’t done enough to properly devise campus living guidelines, health and safety protocols, and build in enough socially distanced student activities.
 If students were re-introduced into an environment where physical distancing was already built-in, health and safety protocols were clearly communicated beforehand and during orientation, and were provided enough socially distanced stimulation that they wouldn’t need to resort to massive maskless parties, this current wave of coronavirus cases at colleges could’ve been greatly reduced.

 Translating this into an enterprise environment, we can see that it’s essential businesses have a robust, thoughtful, and clearly communicated employee health and safety program implemented before requesting employees return to the workplace.
 Tools like testing, temperature screening, contact tracing, physical distancing measures, and mask policies are big changes for employees.
 It’s important employees are given the time to process these changes and the opportunity to ask questions about how to best follow the new protocols.
 This level of transparency delivered ahead of time creates a culture of trust between employers and employees.

-A backend program like EBI’s Workplace Health and Safety can take the guesswork out of how to implement a standardized return-to-work protocol.
+A backend program like EBI’s Workplace Health & Safety can take the guesswork out of how to implement a standardized return-to-work protocol.
 This comprehensive solution provides temperature screening, contact tracing, social distancing monitoring, and operations and risk management in accordance with CDC guidelines, all in one platform.